Benjamin Salas Kantor

 International Court of Justice

-From 2018 to 2021, Benjamin was the Principal Advisor to the President of Chile on International Law and Foreign Policy, appointed to aid the President in border disputes, international litigation, regional foreign policy, treaty interpretation, enforcement of human rights obligations, rules on the use of force, engagement with UN bodies, among others.
-In this capacity, he also acted as the President’s Sherpa before several multilateral fora.
+From 2018 to 2021, Benjamin served as Principal Advisor on International Law and Foreign Policy to the President of Chile.
+In this role, he advised the President on border disputes, international litigation, regional foreign policy, treaty interpretation, compliance with human rights obligations, the law on the use of force, and engagement with United Nations bodies, among other matters.
+He also acted as the President’s Sherpa before several multilateral fora.

-In the academic field, Benjamin was an Adjunct Professor at the Department of Public International Law of Pontificia Universidad Católica de Chile, where he taught models of international dispute resolution and coached the Jessup International Law Moot Court Competition team for several years.
-He has published in top-ranked journals of international law, on issues ranging from maritime delimitation to the application of general principles of law by international courts and tribunals.
+In the academic field, Benjamin was an Adjunct Professor at the Department of Public International Law of Pontificia Universidad Católica de Chile, where he taught international dispute settlement and coached the Philip C. Jessup International Law Moot Court Competition team for several years.

 Publications